 In a healthy human esophagus, swallowing induces primary peristalsis.
-This begins the process of moving food through the digestive tract.
+These are the contractions that move your food down your esophagus and through the rest of your digestive system.
 In turn, gastroesophageal reflux provokes a second wave of muscular contractions that clears the esophagus, pushing food down through the lower esophageal sphincter (LES) and into the stomach.

 Prokinetic agents, or prokinetics, are medications that help control acid reflux.
 Prokinetics help strengthen the lower esophageal sphincter (LES) and cause the contents of the stomach to empty faster.
 This allows less time for acid reflux to occur.

 Today, prokinetics are typically used with other gastroesophageal reflux disease (GERD) or heartburn medications, such as proton pump inhibitors (PPIs) or H2 receptor blockers.
-Unlike these other acid reflux medications, which all generally are safe, prokinetics may have serious or even dangerous side effects.
+Unlike these other acid reflux medications, which are generally safe, prokinetics may have serious, or even dangerous, side effects.
 They’re often only used in the most serious cases of GERD.

-For example, prokinetics might be used to treat patients who also have insulin-dependent diabetes, or infants and children with significantly impaired bowel emptying or severe constipation that doesn’t respond to other treatments.
+For example, prokinetics might be used to treat people who also have insulin-dependent diabetes, or infants and children with significantly impaired bowel emptying or severe constipation that doesn’t respond to other treatments.

 Types of Prokinetics

 However, its usefulness may be outweighed by frequent side effects.
-Side effects can include anxiety, depression, drowsiness, fatigue, and physical problems such as involuntary movements and muscle spasms.
+Its side effects can include:

-Metoclopramide (brand name: Reglan) is a prokinetic agent that has been used to treat GERD by improving muscle action in the gastrointestinal tract.
+Metoclopramide (Reglan) is a prokinetic agent that has been used to treat GERD by improving muscle action in the gastrointestinal tract.
 It’s available in both tablet and liquid forms.
 Like other prokinetics, metoclopramide's efficacy is hindered by serious side effects.

-Side effects may include an increased risk of neurological conditions, such as tardive dyskinesia in patients who remain on the drug for more than three months.
-People taking metoclopramide also should be extremely cautious while driving or operating heavy machinery or equipment.
+Side effects may include an increased risk of neurological conditions such as tardive dyskinesia, which causes involuntary repetitive movements.
+These side effects have been known to occur in people who remain on the drug for more than three months.
+People taking metoclopramide should be extremely cautious while driving or operating heavy machinery or equipment.